DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-isaiahbautista/README.md

    ✓ Converse: q → p

    ✓ Contraposition: ¬q → ¬p

 WEEK 2
-➤ Logical Equivalences are the rules that can help in simplifying a given proposition
+➤ Logical Equivalences helps in simplification of logical statments I have yet to memorize ALL of these.
+Here are some of the logical euivalences:

 ∙ Identity Law
     ✓ p ∧ T ≡ p